djvill/APLS/doc/Phonemic-Transcription.md

 If a word falls into one of the preceding categories, it should be added to the APLS dictionary.
-On the other hand, if a word is unlikely to be used by more than one speaker, it's better to just use an [inline DISC code](Transcription-Convention#novel-words).
+On the other hand, if a word is unlikely to be used by more than one speaker, it's better to just use an [inline pronounce code](transcription-convention#pronounce-codes).

 Everything from the previous sections applies to new words that you suggest for the custom dictionary, plus the following: